ontox-project/Llemy/README.md

 3. The application will open in your web browser (typically at http://localhost:8501)

-2. The application will open in your web browser (typically at http://localhost:8501)

 3. **Select a MINERVA project from the sidebar.**
 4. Enter your question in the chat input, or select one of the example questions from the sidebar.